Department of Health and Rehabilitation Sciences

 OTHS 6312.
 Assistive Technology and Accessibility for the Adult Population.
 3 Credit Hours (Lecture: 1 Hour, Lab: 4 Hours).

 Apply theories, assessments, and interventions and the occupational therapy practitioner’s roles in using technology and adapting environments for the adult population.
 Develop evaluation, intervention and outcome plans using assistive technology and environmental adaptations.
 Focus on the observation, modification, and skill development on interventions relevant to the adult population in areas such as cognitive, motor, communication, and environmental access.
 Content includes: orthoses, prosthetics, functional mobility, community mobility, technology and self-cares related to adults and community practice.
-Experiential learning and observations may be a part of class activities and assignments.
-This course is part of the OTD program.
+Experiential learning and observations may be a part of class activities and assignments This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6321.
 Occupations and Rehabilitation for the Pediatric Population.
 3 Credit Hours (Lecture: 1 Hour, Lab: 4 Hours).